-In addition, the Company staked 13 mineral claims in two licenses, adding 325 hectares of prospective land near the Skidder deposit south of the historic Buchans Mining District.
-The Company continues to evaluate its Buchans claims, including historical drill hole data compilation and evaluating options for future geophysical surveys and drilling in the project area.
+In addition, the Company staked 13 mineral claims in two licenses, adding 325 hectares of prospective land near the Skidder deposit south of the historic Buchans Mining District, as well as adding 217 additional claims in ten mineral licenses, totaling 5,425 hectares, in the northern portion of the Mary March project.
+The Company continues to evaluate its Buchans and Mary March licenses, including historical drill hole data compilation and evaluating options for future geophysical surveys and drilling in the project areas.